 a) Haem iron is found in red meat, poultry and seafood.
 Haem iron is much better absorbed by the body than non-haem iron.

 b) Non-haem iron is found in cereals, fruit (especially some dried fruits such as raisins and apricots), vegetables, legumes and soy foods.
 Some flours, cereals and grain products have iron added to them (i.e. are fortified with iron).
-Absorption of the iron found in these foods can be increased by adding a vitamin C rich food to the meal, like fresh orange juice, or by adding a food rich in haem iron, such as lean beef or lean lamb.
+Absorption of the iron found in these foods can be increased by adding a vitamin C rich food to the meal, like fresh orange juice.

 Iron helps red blood cells to carry oxygen around the body.
 An insufficient intake of iron can lead to a condition called iron-deficient anaemia, with symptoms such as weakness, fatigue, light-headedness and shortness of breath.

-Kilojoule (kJ) is a metric term for the amount of energy produced when a food is burned in the body (see calorie above).
+Kilojoule (kJ) is a metric term for the amount of energy produced when a food is burned in the body.